 Mosquitoes have become a dangerous nuisance in the state of California more so, northern California.
 Control measures usually include using insect repellents approved by the U.S. Centers for Disease Control and Prevention (CDC) and the Environmental Protection Agency (EPA) to keep off mosquitoes and other insects from biting you.
 The use of pesticides in the home or in areas where they are prone to thrive also helps to do away with the menacing insects.
-The CDC also advises residents to avoid areas that experience water is clogging and ensuring the drainage of stagnant water.
+The CDC also advises residents to avoid areas that experience water is clogging and and ensure the drainage of stagnant water.
 The water creates a breeding ground for mosquitoes.

 Mosquito-borne diseases become the result of being bitten by a mosquito.
 The illnesses are very severe, and if not treated with a sense of urgency, they can result in the death the people infected.
 Below are some of the diseases spread by mosquitoes in Northern California.